Commissions, Task Forces & Committees

 The Commission is made up of 21 voting members and 12 ex-officio members.
 Co-Chairs are Chancellor Jacqueline Mask of Tupelo and former Mississippi Bar President H. Rodger Wilder of Gulfport.
 Voting members of the Access to Justice Commission include: Supreme Court Justice Dawn Beam, Sumrall; Supreme Court Justice Leslie D. King, Greenville; Court of Appeals Judge Virginia C. Carlton, Jackson; Tenth District Chancellor Deborah Gambrell, Hattiesburg; Hinds County Chancellor Denise Owens, Jackson; Second District Circuit Judge Lisa P. Dodson, Gulfport; Sixth District Circuit Judge Lillie Blackmon Sanders, Natchez; Harrison County Court and Youth Court Judge Margaret Alfonso, Gulfport; Itawamba County Chancery Clerk Michelle Clouse, Fulton; attorney Kacey Bailey, Meridian; Jackson; Rep. David Baria, Bay St. Louis; David Calder, Director of the Child Advocacy Clinic at University of Mississippi School of Law, Oxford; attorney Kathryn Dickerson Clay, Waynesboro; attorney Edderek "Beau" Cole, Jackson; attorney Patricia Gandy, Madison; Faith Garbin, law librarian, Pascagoula Public Library; attorney Charliene Roemer, Biloxi; and attorney Trena Williams, Hernando.

 Non-voting ex-officio commission members include: Dean Patricia Bennett, Mississippi College School of Law, Jackson; Sam Buchanan, executive director, Mississippi Center for Legal Services, Hattiesburg; Gayla Carpenter-Sanders, executive director/general counsel, Mississippi Volunteer Lawyers Project, Jackson; Ben Cole, executive director, North Mississippi Rural Legal Services, Oxford; Dean Susan Duncan, University of Mississippi School of Law, Oxford; Carlyn Hicks, director of Mission First Legal Aid Office, Jackson; Jaribu Hill, executive director, Mississippi Workers Center, Greenville; Beth Orlansky, advocacy director, Mississippi Center for Justice, Jackson; Jody Owens II, managing attorney, Southern Poverty Law Center, Jackson; Joi Owens, managing attorney, Disability Rights Mississippi; Jennifer Riley-Collins, executive director, American Civil Liberties Union of Mississippi, Jackson; and Harry Yoste, executive director, Gulf Coast Women's Center for Nonviolence/Northcutt Legal Clinic, Gulfport.

 Need Legal Help?

-The Special Committee on Judicial Election Campaign Intervention is created under the authority of Canon 5F of the Mississippi Code of Judicial Conduct.
+The Special Committee on Judicial Election Campaign Intervention was created under the authority of former Canon 5F of the Mississippi Code of Judicial Conduct.